abaldawa/node-cli/README.md

     3. scrapper -> It contains module which will scrape top "n" posts from hacker news server and will print its metadata on the terminal

 Thus the "node-cli" is very extinsible and can be extended with more cli utilities by just creating new utility folder inside "cli-utilities" folder, adding utility specific code inside it and adding an entry in package.json "bin" key so that it can be called from the terminal.

+Also, this level of mdularity ensures that the code can be tested easily.

 # npm modules used
 1. "commander"